Saturday, August 18, 2012

 Cost and Value (10)

 This case is one of the few you'll find on the market, with the features and endless high quality details for $49.50.
 This case is virtually indestructible and will last long after something happens to your pens.
-If you're in the situation to get a case for your fountain pen and ballpoint, fountain pen and pencil, or even better... two fountain pens, than this is something that you'll find yourself using more than you probably are thinking right now.
+If you're in the situation to get a case for your fountain pens, than this is something that you'll find yourself using more than you realize.

 Conclusion

-A great case, a very well built case, and the Penvelope Two is something i look forward to wearing-in to get the full appreciation on the well-built piece of usable art.
-Stay tuned to read more about the Penvelope Two as it changes and becomes better and better.
+A great case, a very well built case, and the Penvelope Two is something I look forward to using for many, many more years.

 Saturday, July 14, 2012